Delkarix/Memory-Tools/README.md

 # Memory-Tools
 A program that provides a series a tools specially designed to manipulate process memory in interesting ways.
 Built and tested on Windows 10.
 The downloads can be found [here](https://github.com/Delkarix/Memory-Tools/releases).

+### NOTE: It is unlikely that any further updates will be released because my computer was wiped and I lost the original code for Memory Tools.
+The code in this repo is for v2.8 while the downloads show v2.9.

 > **If you discover any bugs, do not hesitate to report them to me through the Issues tab.**

 > **NOTE**: This repository is a recreation of my old one.
-While experimenting with another one of my programs (`Peter Griffin`), the Visual Studio files became corrupted and the application completely broke.
+While experimenting with one of my other programs (`Peter Griffin`), the Visual Studio files became corrupted and the application completely broke.

 ## Current Features
 ### Memory Corruptor